o9000/tint2/README.md

 ./tint2 &
 ./src/tint2conf/tint2conf &
 ```
+Please report any problems to https://gitlab.com/o9000/tint2/issues.
 Your feedback is much appreciated.

 ### What is tint2?